The Value Of Life And Consciousness: Biocentrism And Biocentric Views

 In science, biocentrism is the idea that the existence of living creatures (humans, non-humans, and other species in addition to the natural areas in which we live) is what creates space and time rather than the other way around.
 It’s about our observations of reality through our animal senses.

-Why is biocentrism an interesting topic in science?
+Why is biocentrism an interesting topic in modern science?

-Biocentrism is an interesting concern in science because of its importance and its difference from other theories of the universe.
-Its attitudes aim to explain our existence in a more life-centric way than other theories, which has brought both praise and criticism from experts.
+Biocentrism is an interesting concern in modern science because of its difference from other theories of the universe.
+With the previous century dominated by physics, its attitudes aim to explain our existence in a more life-centric way than other theories, which has brought both praise and criticism from experts.

 A key criticism of biocentrism as a theory of the universe is that it’s too broad and vague an environmental concern for a scientific theory.
-Critics also assume that it may clash with other theories proposed and knowledge identified so far about how we came to be alive in this complex universe.
+Critics also argue that it clashes with other theories proposed and knowledge identified so far about how we came to be alive in this complex universe.

 Criticism and conflict about the philosophical theory of biocentrism tend to focus on the aspect of relative equality among all living things, suggesting that it’s anti-human to believe in the value of all things alive in this moment.